What is low code? Definition, use cases, and benefits

 According to Kintone research, developers using low code tools “turn around their required applications in a matter of weeks, or a couple of months.
 Only 17% report turnaround times exceeding three months.”

-Many low code platforms come with pre-built components, and most come with the ability to make components developers can reuse, making low code development eminently composable.
+Many low-code platforms come with pre-built components, and most come with the ability to make components that developers can reuse.
+This framework makes low-code development eminently composable.
 Improved productivity and efficiency is backed up by research, both in terms of sheer speed and the ability to meet previously unmet demand:

 • Forrester analyst John Rymer says that low code platforms “have the potential to make software development as much as 10 times faster than traditional methods.”